uphold/topper-docs/docs/locale.md

 To set a specific locale, you can set it as query parameter such as: `https://app.topperpay.com/?bt=<bootstrap token>&locale=en`.
 The supported values are `en`, `en-US`, `pt` and `pt-BR`.

-When the user user authenticates in Topper, the locale will be set accordingly with the user preferences.
+When the user authenticates in Topper, the locale will be set accordingly to the user preferences.

 **Using the [Web SDK](./web-sdk.md):**